melli79/mathGames/Readme.md

 You are to write a set of functions (preferably in a module) that allow to manipulate atoms into molecules.

-You can start with an enum of atom(trunks), e.g. oxygene, hydrogene, carbon, nitrogene, sulfur, ferrum, aluminium, potasium, sodium, chlorine, ... and allow for
+You can start with an `enum` of atom(trunks), e.g. oxygen, hydrogen, carbon, nitrogen, sulfur, ferrum, aluminium, potassium, sodium, chlorine, ... and allow for

-2. binary and ternary bonds (of 2 or 3 atom types only) and determine their ratio and character (unpolar, polar, ionic bond) ...;
+2. binary and ternary bonds (of 2 or 3 atom types only) and determine their ratio and character (non-polar, polar, ionic bond) ...;

-3. organic bonds (of 3 atom types only, C, H, ...) and determine their structure, sum formula and solubility in water or oil, ... -- start with linear hydrogene carbonates, then branching (handling moities), then polycyclic;
+3. organic bonds (of 3 atom types only, C, H, ...) and determine their structure, sum formula and solubility in water or oil, ... -- start with linear hydrogen carbonates, then branching (handling moieties), then poly-cyclic;

-4. complexes, i.e. consisting of a known core (e.g. ferrum-n-oxide, copper-oxide, zink-oxide, ...) and counter-ions and determine their sum-formula, ...;
+4. complexes, i.e. consisting of a known core (e.g. ferrum-n-oxide, copper-oxide, zinc-oxide, ...) and counter-ions and determine their sum-formula, ...;

 ## Linear Probing